aronfraga/aronfraga/README.md

 ## 🚀 About Me
 Hello everyone my name is Aron Fraga, I am a software developer specialize in .NET on cloud with Azure, love this technologies.
 I consider myself a person with great motivation, organized and flexible to changes.
-I believe in l live learning and learning by doing on teamwork.
+I believe in live learning and learning by doing on teamwork.

  - 🌎 https://www.linkedin.com/in/aaron-fraga-4036a8244/
  - 💼 https://aronfraga.dev